Back to Blog

 Get a depreciation schedule

-Make sure every dollar of rental income is accounted for.
-With the ATO’s expanded data matching, any discrepancy between what your property manager paid you and what you declared will be flagged.
-Check your property manager statements against your records now, not in October when the ATO sends a letter.
+Make sure every dollar of rental income is accounted for and matched to your receipts.
+With the ATO’s expanded data matching, any gap between what your property manager paid you and what you declare will be flagged.
+Check your property manager statements against your own records now, not in October when the ATO sends a letter.

 How the Stage 3 tax cuts affect your deductions